-Depending on the type of plan you have, you may be able to take the rest of your fund, in one go (after the retirement lump sum).
-You will need to pay income tax at your highest rate, the USC, PRSI (if applicable) and any other taxes or government levies applicable on this lump sum at the time.
+Depending on the type of plan you have, you may be able to take the rest of your fund in one go (after the retirement lump sum).
+You will need to pay income tax at your highest rate, the USC, PRSI (if this applies) and any other taxes or government levies which apply to this lump sum at the time.

-See the 'What are my options?' sections which will show if this option is available to you.
+See the 'What are my options?' sections, which will show if this option is available to you.